W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 ⁵His Mind does not create that way.
 ⁶He does not hold your ‘evil’ deeds against you.
 ⁷Is it likely that He would hold them against me?
-⁸Be very sure that you recognise how utterly impossible this assumption is, and how entirely it arises from projection.
+⁸Be very sure that you recognize how utterly impossible this assumption is, and how entirely it arises from projection.
 ⁹This kind of error is responsible for a host of related errors, including the belief that God rejected Adam and forced him out of the Garden of Eden.
 ¹⁰It is also why you may believe from time to time that I am misdirecting you.
 ¹¹I have made every effort to use words that are almost impossible to distort, but it is always possible to twist symbols around if you wish.